rist-ro/rl-introduction-notes/sutton_rl.md

 ---

-For batch TD and MC (updating on a series of episodes at once) MC is the **least-squares estimator** of the data whereas **TD(0) estimates the values of the maximum likelihood MDP which generates the data**.
+For batch TD and MC (updating on a series of episodes at once), MC is the **least-squares estimator** of the data whereas **TD(0) estimates the values of the maximum likelihood MDP which generates the data**.

 ---